Heat fusion. The challenge of sealing seams in flat roofing materials is sometimes met with the flame from a heat gun.

 At Global Home Improvement, we specialize in two main types of flat roofing:

-Global Home Improvement is experienced in a wide range of flat roof services for residences in Philadelphia, Jersey City, Allentown, Morristown, Feasterville-Trevose, Clifton, Princeton, Short Hills, Paterson, Woodbridge and nearby towns and cities.
+Global Home Improvement is experienced in a wide range of flat roof services for residences in Jersey City, Woodbridge, Allentown, Morristown, Feasterville-Trevose, Clifton, Princeton, Short Hills, Paterson, Philadelphia and nearby towns and cities.
 Our professionals will inspect your building, go over all of the options, and answer any questions you may have.
 We take the time to make sure that you are able to make an informed decision when it comes to protecting your home or business.

 To schedule an appointment for a free quote for flat roof replacement or installation, give us a call at 1-855-960-5401 or send us an email to get started.